Blupo/Color/docs/index.md

 ## Gradients

-Gradients are lists of Colors that can be used for generating intermediate Colors or ColorSequences.
-You can read its API reference [here](api/gradient/).
+Gradients are lists of Colors that can be used for generating [ColorSequences](https://developer.roblox.com/api-reference/datatype/ColorSequence) or intermediate Colors, and are themselves similar to ColorSequences.
+You can read the Gradient API reference [here](api/gradient/).

 ```lua
 local color1 = Color.from("Hex", "4cbbfc")